 Create an SSH Key for Github

-We have seen that creating an SSH key will allow you to login from your local computer to your VM without needing a password.
+We have seen that creating an SSH key will allow you to login from your local computer onto the CPSC server without needing a password.
 Now we use SSH keys to authenticate ourselves with Github.

-You must create an SSH key from your VM in order to be able to access it from the command line.
+You must create an SSH key from the CPSC server in order to be able to access it from the command line.
 You can create an SSH Key using the following command:

 Just hit the enter key for each question that it asks.
 This will create files called "~/.ssh/id_rsa" which is your private key, and "~/.ssh/id_rsa.pub" which is your public key.